Special Educational Needs and Disabilities (SEND)

 We are committed to improving our practice and take every opportunity to respond to feedback.
 Please do not hesitate to contact us.

 Any complaint about SEN provision should be addressed to the SENCo in the first instance.
-Should the complaint not be resolved the procedures in the Complaints Policy found on the school website should be followed.
+Should the complaint not be resolved the procedures in the Complaints Policy should be followed [please look in the panel on the side of this page to access].
 The parents/carers of pupils with disabilities have the right to make a disability discrimination claim to the first tier SEND tribunal if they believe that the school has discriminated against their child.

 They can make a claim about alleged discrimination regarding: